svgeesus/EuroMPE/Duophonic/MPU-board.md

 From the front panel mockup, dimensions are tight: 77mm wide by 39.5mm high.
 Could expand _one mm_ wider before colliding with the [Gate, LED, Tune](./Gate-LED.md) board, but needs enough room for the micro USB cable (unless using the D+, D- pads).
 Could expand _very slightly_ higher, constraints are staying within safe rack rail distances and not coliding with or pushing down the [PerfDAC2 (MIDI CC)](./performance-dac.md) board.

 Curent in-progress mockup is 76mm by 39mm so just fits within that.
-However the Eurorack power connector takes up too much space and connections to the DACs and display are suboptimal.
+However connections to the DACs and display are suboptimal.
 SD slot is obstructed, too.

 ![front](./img/MPU-test.png)